-H. A citation of the legal authority to operate the IT system.
-VACOLS will operate under authority from Title 38 of the United States Code and Title 38 of the Code of Federal Regulations.
-Title 38, U.S Code, Sections 501(a) , SORN VACOLS -44VA01/78 FR 66803
+H. What is the citation of the legal authority to operate the IT system?

+VACOLS will operate under the AUTHORITY FOR MAINTENANCE OF THE SYSTEM: Title 38 U.S.C. chapter 71, §5904, of the Code of Federal Regulations, SORN VACOLS -44VA01/88 FR 44185

+Federal Register :: Privacy Act of 1974; System of Records

 I. If the system is in the process of being modified and a SORN exists, will the SORN require amendment or revision and approval?
 If the system is using cloud technology, does the SORN for the system cover cloud usage or storage?
-N/A